Roxana1981/jsgame/README.md

 ## User Experience

-The game was designed to be simple in terms the layout and the functionality to play.
-Visual elements such as pictures were added to attract users, specifically when making a choice at the game play, and also seeing the choice selected by the computer.
+The game was designed to be simple, in terms of the layout and the functionality to play.
+Visual elements such as pictures were added to attract users while making their choice of rock, paper or scissors.

 ## Game design

-The game is displayed in a one page layout to allow for quick and simple user experience.
+The game is displayed in a one page layout to allow a quick and simple user experience.

--**Game instructions** - The rules of the game are simple and displayed in the page layout inviting users to make their selection by clicking on an image of their choice.
+-**Game instructions** - The rule of the game is displayed only one sentence, aiming for quick reading, and inviting users to make their selection by clicking on an image of their choice.

--**Colors and background**- Colours of the website are mainly grey and black.
-Colours and background of the site are taught to be of a relaxing shade and elegant, and are to create a retro feel.
+-**Colors and background**- Colours of the website are light grey and black.
+Colours and background of the site are taught to be of a relaxing shade and elegant, with a retro style.

 -**Typography** – I have selected font “Raleway” font sourced from Google Fonts library.